Puzzles, Games, And Mental Health For Seniors

 Printable Brain Games for Seniors

-Sudoku for example is widely available for print-off online.
+Sudoku, for example, is widely available for print-off online.
 A quick Google search will provide thousands of free puzzles that can be printed immediately.
 Crosswords have the same availability.
-Just type in “free Crossword puzzles” and hit image search, and viola!
+Just type in “free Crossword puzzles, ” hit image search, and viola!
 As many puzzles as you could wish, ready for printout.
-If you’d like to challenge yourself some more, then give some of these classic physical puzzles a try!
+If you’d like to challenge yourself, give some of these classic physical puzzles a try!

 Match Games for Seniors

 The option is Match games.
 Match games target memory specifically.
-A match game generally shows a pattern, color or card and then requires the player to remember that specific and recall it at a further time.
+A match game generally shows a pattern, colour or card and requires the player to remember that specific and recall it at a different time.

 One of the most popular Match games is the card game Memory.
-As the name suggests the game is all about memory.
-Players lay out a 52-card deck in a square grid pattern, face down on a table then take turns flipping two cards of their choice.
-If the cards a player flips match then the player removes those cards from the table and keeps that match as his or her own.
-If the cards do not match then the player returns them to their original position face down on the table.
-The players continue to flip cards, two on each turn until the whole table is cleared and all cards have been matched.
+As the name suggests, the game is all about memory.
+Players lay out a 52-card deck in a square grid pattern, face down on a table, and then take turns flipping two cards of their choice.
+If the cards a player flips match, the player removes those cards from the table and keeps that match as his or her own.
+If the cards do not match, the player returns them to their original position on the table.
+The players flip two cards on each turn until the whole table is cleared and all cards have been matched.
 The player who has captured the most matches wins.